 - Consider the Options:

 - When a company is faced with financial difficulties, the first step is to establish the situation and assess what options are available.
-The best way to do this is to contact a Wilson Field Finance and Restructuring Advisor and explain your situation.
-A Wilson Field consultant can then come to meet you anywhere in the country for a thorough face to face analysis of the company’s circumstances.
-The consultant will consider and explain various options including refinancing, a Company Voluntary Arrangement or Company Administration.
-If the business can be sold as a going concern and the use of a Pre Pack Administration appears to be both possible and in the best interest of creditors, the consultant will advise you on what action you need to take next in order to move the process forwards.
+The best way to do this is to contact a Wilson Field Advisor and explain your situation.
+Our consultants can then come to meet you anywhere in the country for a face to face analysis of the company.
+The consultant will consider and explain various options, including refinancing, a Company Voluntary Arrangement (CVA), or Company Administration.
+If the business can be sold as a going concern, and the use of a Pre-Pack Administration appears to be possible and in the best interest of creditors, the consultant will advise on what action you need to take to move the process forward.

-- In a Pre Pack Administration, the assets of the insolvent company can either be sold to a new company that is under the management of the previous directors, or a completely separate party that is interested in acquiring the assets.
-At this stage, the board of the insolvent company will need to decide which assets they intend to buy and to make an offer for them.
-Bear in mind that some restrictions may be imposed on the purchase of assets because the process needs to achieve maximum realisations for the company’s creditors.
-For instance, it’s unlikely that the potential buyers would be allowed to purchase assets if it would leave others valueless and difficult to sell, such as purchasing components from working machinery that makes the machinery unusable and therefore less valuable.
+- In a Pre-Pack Administration, the assets of the insolvent company can either be sold to a new company that is under the management of the previous directors.
+Or a separate party that is interested in acquiring the assets.
+At this stage, the board of the insolvent company will need to decide which assets they intend to buy and make an offer for them.
+Bear in mind; some restrictions may be imposed on the purchase of assets because the process needs to achieve maximum realisations for the company’s creditors.
+For instance, it’s unlikely that the potential buyers would be allowed to purchase assets if it would leave others valueless and difficult to sell.
+For example, purchasing components from machinery that makes it unusable and therefore less valuable.

-- When making an offer to purchase either some assets or the business as a job lot, the directors should provide financial projections in order to demonstrate that the new company will be viable going forwards.
+- When making an offer to purchase either some assets or the business as a job lot, the directors should provide financial projections to demonstrate that the new company will be viable going forward.
 These projections should cover profit and loss, cash flow and the company’s balance sheet.
-A company will then need to be set up in order to facilitate the purchase.
-A professional valuer will be employed to assess all company tangible and intangible assets and to provide a current market value given all the surrounding circumstances.
+A company will then need to be set up to facilitate the purchase.
+A professional valuer will be employed to assess all the company’s tangible and intangible assets and provide a current market value.
 The sale of the business and its assets will be advertised through various media, including specialist websites or direct contact with our database of potential buyers.
-Once all assets have been valued and buyers have been sourced that are willing to pay the best possible price, then the Pre Pack Administration can proceed and sale agreements can be drawn up.
+Once all assets have been valued, and buyers have been sourced that are willing to pay the best possible price, the Pre-Pack Administration can proceed, and sale agreements can be drawn up.

 - The Administrator is appointed:

-- Once the sale agreements are finalised the company will be placed into Administration which will allow for the sale of company assets.
-The assets will then be sold swiftly and the money realised will be used to make repayments to the insolvent company’s creditors on a pro rata basis, after the deduction of the costs and expenses of the Administrator.
+- Once the sale agreements are finalised, the company will be placed into Administration, which will allow for the sale of company assets.
+The assets will then be sold swiftly, and the money realised will be used to make repayments to the insolvent company’s creditors on a pro-rata basis, after the deduction of the costs and expenses of the Administrator.
 If the original company directors elected to purchase back the assets, then the seamless transition of ownership will allow for the continuation of trade with minimal disruption to staff, customers and suppliers.
-The Administration will then be brought to an end and the insolvent company will either be liquidated or dissolved.
-Under certain circumstances, the new company may even be allowed to continue trading using a similar or identical name as the previous company.
-However strict regulations surround this and the consequences for failing to abide by them can include imprisonment, so it’s vital that advice is sought from an independent solicitor before taking any action.
+The Administration will end, and the insolvent company will either be liquidated or dissolved.
+Under certain circumstances, the new company may even be allowed to trade using a similar or identical name as the previous company.
+However, strict regulations surround this, and the consequences for failing to abide by them can include imprisonment.
+It’s vital that advice is sought from an independent solicitor before taking any action.